adedomin/CSC450-project-proposal/final/final.md

 More advanced configuration structures like ini files, give the user the ability to have single-level nested objects and comments.
 These files can still be easily transformed with basic line oriented tools.
 However, consider rich configuration structures like YAML or even Java .properties files.
-These structures can have infinitely nested objects, arrays and various primitive types.
+These structures can have an infinite number of nested objects, arrays and various primitive types.
-Such configuration files become harder to modify with line oriented tools.
+Because of this, Such configuration files become harder to modify with line oriented tools.
 However, consider [Listing 9](#parseconfig).
-Like Figure 3, It shows how one leverages a plugin to read in a file, deserializes it into a jcom variable and how a user can turn this variable into a file via a serialization mechanism.
+Like Figure 3, It shows how users can leverage a plugin to read in a file, deserializes it into a jcom variable and how a user can turn this variable into a file--with changes if applicable, via a serialization mechanism.
 This allows one to edit files without resorting to a text editor, opening up opportunities to automate configuration management.

 ~~~{#parseconfig .sh caption="jcom parser plugin example"}